 The Tararua Road Growth Area located in south-east Levin and adjoins an existing industrial area to the west.
 The Tararua Road Growth Area is bounded by existing residential areas to the north, Arapaepae Road (State Highway 57) to the east, Tararua Road to the south, and the existing industrial area to the west which fronts Cambridge Street.
-Rural land is located adjacent to this area on the opposite side of Arapaepae Road (State Highway 57) and
+Rural land is located adjacent to this area on the opposite side of Arapaepae Road (State Highway 57) and Tararua Road.

-Tararua Road.
 This large area provides a substantial industrial land supply to meet future requirements, both in the short and long term.
 It is anticipated that a wide range of different forms of industrial activities could locate within this area, including light servicing activities (such as goods storage and distribution) and manufacturing.

 To manage the effects of subdivision and development in this area, a specific management framework, which complements the underlying Industrial Zone provisions.
 This management framework is based on three key main features: 1.
 Resource consent for all development and subdivision; 2.
 Structure Plan; and 3.
 Design Guide.
 The resource consent process provides for a case-by-case assessment of each proposal to ensure the subdivision and development achieves the objectives for the growth area, and would be assessed against the Structure Plan and Design Guide.
-A Structure Plan has been prepared by the development.
+A Structure Plan has been prepared by the developer which provides a framework to ensure a coordinated and well designed pattern of development.
 A developer led Design Guide provides the basis for assessing the quality of the development to ensure the growth area achieves a certain level of amenity, as well as protecting the adjoining residential and adjacent rural areas.